Building Projects Summary

 - Prioritize health and comfort by adding air conditioning and HEPA air filtering systems.
 AC has been on the congregation’s wish list for many years and is also a prerequisite for many renters, so it will create more income for us in the future.
 The need for air filtering has become more critical as poor air quality becomes a growing health concern.
 Multiple zones will allow us to efficiently cool the offices during the week and the main floor on weekends for services and other events.

 - Add a security system that will prevent intrusions into the building and improve safety for our staff, Third Street Community Center staff, and the children they serve.
-With cameras, electronic card-key locks, window and door sensors, and improved fencing, staff can monitor those entering and leaving the building.
+With cameras, electronic card-key locks, window and door sensors, staff can monitor those entering and leaving the building.

 - Renovate the main floor bathroom for water conservation and greater comfort by installing a more water-efficient toilet, a baby-changing station, and other improvements.